SafeKit User's Guide

 2.1.3.1.3 Web service initialization

 This step is mandatory to initialize the default configuration of the web service, which is accessed by the web console and the global safekit command.
-By default, authentication is required to access the service.
-The following script makes it easy to implement by initializing it with the admin user and the given password pwd, for example.
+The web service requires authentication to access the service.
+No action required when the web service initialization has been performed during the package install.
+Otherwise, see section 11.2.1.2.

 2.1.3.2 Install on Linux as root